theopensourceway/guidebook/getting-started/building-a-strategy.md

 In the following sections, we provide some of those stock-taking resources, including key questions project maintainers can be asking as they make strategic decisions.

 ### Locating the problem(s)
 The initial work of developing an open source strategy involves identifying problems.
 Better yet, we might say that it involves identifying _challenges_.
 People who use software (developers and everyday computer users alike) often face challenges they need help overcoming.
 Ideally, your open source project helps them do that.
-But your project and its community will also face their own challenges—that is, challenges to _getting, recognized, adopted and embraced_ by those users.
+But your project and its community will also face their own challenges—that is, challenges to _getting recognized, adopted and embraced_ by those users.
 So when you're thinking about your project's related problems, you'll need to think in two registers:

 1. **The problem your project solves.** This is the problem you and your community are designing your project to address for users.
 It is often a technical problem.
 2. **The problem of getting adopted.** This is the problem of, for example, becoming visible to users, or getting adopted and embraced by those users.
 It is often a social (and in some cases, an economic) problem.

 To build an effective open source stategy, you'll need to clarify _both_ these types of problems.
-To elucidate the problem(s) your project both _solves_ and _faces_, you will need to develop what Rumelt calls a "diagnosis."
+To elucidate the problems your project both _solves_ and _faces_, you will need to develop what Rumelt calls a "diagnosis."
 A good diagnosis, Rumelt writes, "names or classifies the situation, linking facts to patterns and suggesting that more attention be paid to some issues and less to others" (p.
 79).
 Or—put another way—it is the answer to a singular question: "What's going on here?"

 What are the situational forces _giving rise_ to your project?
 Why is it necessary in the first place?
 And what forces or factors could inhibit that project from finding an audience or gaining traction in some part of the open source ecosystem?